Colorado coroner accused of sending wife on death inquiries

 LEADVILLE, Colo.
-(AP) — The coroner in a remote Colorado mountain community has been accused of sending his wife to handle numerous death investigations even though she wasn’t authorized to do so.
+(AP) — The coroner in a remote Colorado mountain community has been accused of sending his wife to handle numerous death investigations even though she wasn’t authorized to do so, a prosecutor said Monday.

-District Attorney Bruce Brown said Monday that Lake County Coroner Shannon Kent was indicted on a charge of second-degree official misconduct.
+Lake County Coroner Shannon Kent was indicted Friday on a charge of second-degree official misconduct, District Attorney Bruce Brown said in a statement.

 Kent said he was waiting to consult with his attorney before commenting.
+Prosecutors have not made public the identity of Kent’s wife.

 Kent is based in Leadville, 100 miles (160 kilometers) southwest of Denver.
 He was appointed to the job in 2012 and elected to four-year terms in 2014 and 2018.